 In the Group By popup window, select Sum, Average, Min, or Max as the Operation.

 Perform a Row Operation

 In the Group By dialog box, select All RowsorCount Rows as the Operation.

-If you select All Rows for grouping, you can later expand the new grouped column to select the columns that you want to expand.
+If you choose All Rows for grouping, you can later expand the new grouped column to select the columns that you want to expand.

-If you select Count Rows for grouping, new grouped column only displays the number of row values for each grouped row value.
+If you choose Count Rows for grouping, the new grouped column only displays the number of row values for each grouped row value.

 Note: The Query Editor only appears when you load, edit, or create a new query using Power Query.
-The following video shows the Query Editor window appearing after editing a query from an Excel workbook.
-To view the Query Editor without loading or editing an existing workbook query, from the Get External Data section in the Power Query ribbon tab, select From Other Sources > Blank Query.
-The following video shows one way to display the Query Editor.
+The video shows that the Query Editor window appear after editing a query from an Excel workbook.
+To view the Query Editor without loading or editing an existing workbook query: From the Get External Data section in the Power Query ribbon tab, select From Other Sources > Blank Query.